sabrinaorban/ionic3-d3.js/readme.md

 Steps to get started

-Assuming you have all these liste below installed: Node.js with NPM, Angular-CLI (Command Line Interface), Cordova, Ionic, you can proceed with the followings steps
+Assuming you have all these listed below installed: Node.js with NPM, Angular-CLI (Command Line Interface), Cordova, Ionic, you can proceed with the followings steps

 1. Clone repository